OllieJones/index-wp-mysql-for-speed/readme.txt

 * either the site (your user-visible pages) or the dashboard, or both.
 * all pageviews, or a random sample.
 (Random samples are useful on very busy sites to reduce monitoring overhead.)

 Once you have gathered monitoring information, you can view the queries, and sort them by how long they take.
 Or you can save the monitor information to a file and show it to somebody who knows about database operations.
+Or you can upload the monitor to the plugin's servers so the authors can look at it.

 It's a good idea to monitor for a five-minute interval at a time of day when your site is busy.
 Once you've completed a monitor, you can examine it to determine which database operations are slowing you down the most.